What Is a Mango?

 How to Eat Mango

 Mango can be found year-round in grocery stores, health food stores, and occasionally even at farmers' markets.
 This tasty fruit is sweet with just a hint of tart.
-When slicing mangos, it's important to watch out for the large, flat seed at the center, which can easily dull knives.
+When slicing mangoes, it's important to watch out for the large, flat seed at the center, which can easily dull knives.

-Avoid eating the skin of a mango.
 If you have a skin sensitivity, you can peel the mango while stabilizing it with gloves or a towel to avoid direct contact.
 The flesh of the mango itself should be soft and bright orange-yellow when it's ready to eat.
 You can eat it raw, grilled, or frozen as a sweet treat.

-- Add mango to a smoothie
+- Add mangoes to a smoothie

 - Make mango chutney